 This is what Charlie has to say about why the Grey Havens Group mission is important to him: “At first, I simply enjoyed the book discussion groups and ignored the other programs/events.
-Then, one fateful day, I heard Kelly’s Kmart Vision* and realized there is more here than simply entertainment.
-I was hooked.
-Her Vision was an awe-inspiring thunderclap to me.
+Then, one fateful day, I realized there is more here than simply entertainment.
 I am now very humbled and honored to be a part of this worthy cause for literacy, and most importantly the cause of the Imagination!”
 “The true sign of intelligence is not knowledge but imagination.”
 Albert Einstein

 Joe Ashworth, Board Member at Large

 Joe Ashworth currently works as an Air Traffic Controller assigned as a Quality Control Staff Support Specialist locally here in Longmont at Denver Center.
 Read his full bio here.
 He has worked with the Boy Scouts of America since 1998 and currently he is the co-advancement chair of Longmont Troop 65 and a Brotherhood member of the Boy Scout’s Order of the Arrow.
 In his spare time, he enjoys working with computers, computer programming, and tinkering with computer related technologies.
 He still enjoys picking up a Sci-Fi book from time to time.